All Episodes

 At the end, there'll be who knows what happens.

-We need quick justice and we need strong justice, much quicker and much stronger than we have right now.
+We need quick justice, and we need strong justice, much quicker and much stronger than we have right now.

-Because what we have right now is a joke, and it's a laughing stop, and no wonder so much of this stuff takes place.
+Because what we have right now is a joke, and it's a laughing stop.

-And I think I can speak for plenty of other countries too that are in the same situation.
+And I think I can speak for plenty of other countries, too, that are in the same situation.

 Yeah, there's the president.

-President gets it, the president understands what's the downside of the president's plan.
+What's the downside of the president's plan?

 Is it more likely that America will be a safer country?

-That's the question you gotta ask.
+That's the question you have to ask.

 Is his job diversity or the safety and security of the people of the United States of America?

-Now, to me, if you're the president, your job, your number one job is the national security or the commander-in-chief.
+Now, to me, if you're the president, your job, your number one job, is the national security or the commander-in-chief.

 Your job is to keep this country safe.